Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Lightning Network

-The **Lightning Network** attempts to enable faster Bitcoin payments through a Layer 2 protocol that moves many day-to-day payments off the main blockchain.
+The **Lightning Network** attempts to enable faster Bitcoin payments through a Layer 2 protocol that moves small (sub $20) day-to-day payments off the main blockchain.
 Rather than broadcasting every payment to the entire network, two parties can open a private **payment channel** by locking funds in a shared on-chain account—technically a **2-of-2 multisig output**.
 Once established, both parties can transact by updating their channel's balance sheet off-chain, with all state changes requiring mutual agreement and secured by cryptography.

 The network can theoretically route payments across multiple interconnected channels using **HTLCs** (Hash Time-Locked Contracts) and **onion routing** for privacy, while **watchtowers** monitor for cheating attempts.
 However, Lightning faces significant **liquidity constraints** that limit its practical utility.
 Users need **outbound liquidity** to send payments and **inbound liquidity** to receive them.
 When channels lack sufficient liquidity, it results in **payment failures** or forces users to split larger payments across multiple routes.